mdpadberg/keep-awake/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    help     Print this message or the help of the given subcommand(s) mouse    Use mouse to keep your machine awake
+    help           Print this message or the help of the given subcommand(s) keyboard       Use keyboard to keep your machine awake (default tab & windows/super/command mouse          Use mouse to keep your machine awake programname    Set name for this program

 ```